Timothy Good

-Timothy Good (Islington, London, July 28, 1942) is a British author on UFOs.
+Timothy Good (born 28 July 1942) is a British author on UFOs.
 His books include Above Top Secret: The Worldwide U.F.O.
 Cover-up (1987), Alien Liaison (1991) and Beyond Top Secret (1996), all published by Sidgwick & Jackson.
 Good has made many television and documentary appearances.
 Critics challenged the reliability of his writings.
 Good was born in London.
 He has also had a career as a violinist.

 Career

 Good is a British author about UFOs.
 In 1987 it was reported in The Observer that he was "Britain's leading UFO researcher".

-From his 1987 book Above Top Secret: The Worldwide U.F.O.
+In his 1987 book Above Top Secret: The Worldwide U.F.O.
 Cover-up, he was involved in the initial publication of the purported Majestic 12 documents; later, according to skeptic Phil Klass, Good questioned the authenticity of at least some of the documents.
 In 2007, the CIA cited Above Top Secret as one of the sources contributing to "the idea that CIA has secretly concealed its research into UFOs".

 In 2012 Good was interviewed on the BBC's Frank Skinner's Opinionated show.

 In May 2019, Tom DeLonge of Blink-182 credited Good's books with "opening his eyes" into UFOs, leading to DeLonge's development of To The Stars.